 Although VC 10851 is a popular crime by minors, it seems to be an equally common crime with adults.
 Adults cases sometimes involve theft rings where cars are sold to chop shops.
 The District Attorney has a special unit devoted to the arrest and conviction of these individuals.

 When committed by minors it frequently involves teens who don’t have their license.
 When this occurs, the minor can also face charges related to driving without a valid driver’s license.
 It’s worth noting that even a passenger can be charged with joyriding, so even if you didn’t steal the car or drive it, if you knew it was being driven without permission, you can still face charges.
-Anyone arrested for joyriding in California should contact a San Diego juvenile attorney before speaking with the police in order to avoid saying something that may harm their defense.
+Anyone arrested for joyriding in San Diego should contact an attorney before speaking with the police in order to avoid saying something that may harm their defense.

 If you’ve been busted for joyriding, you may face felony or misdemeanor charges.
 If it is charged as a misdemeanor, you could face up to one year in jail and a fine of up to $5,000.
 If charged as a felony, you could face up to 3 years in prison.
 You are more likely to face the maximum offense if you were recklessly driving or involved in a crash while joyriding, particularly if someone was injured or killed as a result.
 If the vehicle that was taken was an ambulance, a police car or a vehicle bearing a disabled placard, the crime is always a felony punishable by up to 4 years in prison.
 Many people who joyride also do not have a valid license and may be charged for this as well.